WoodyDark/v-easy-dialog/README.md

 1. All dialogs are automatically appended to the body tag via the portal-vue package.

 2. The default slot exposes a deactivate slot prop.
 This is a function that will `$emit('input', false)` from within the dialog component and to work with the v-model binding.
 The difference between using this and using your own `@click="dialogState = close"` is that deactivate will respect the persistent prop.
 Please check the **Persisent Dialog** example for more information.

+3. There is an issue in iOS where `body { overflow: hidden }` is not respected, causing the background to be scrollable even when a dialog is open.
+This is a [long-running issue that affects even major UI Component Frameworks such as Vuetify](https://github.com/vuetifyjs/vuetify/issues/3875).
+Our workaround for this is by implementing `touch-action: none;` in the dialog and dialog content.
+This may cause accessibility issue for some users, although we're not sure how widespread it will be.
+If you encounter any issues caused by this, please feel free to open an issue.